‘Poirot was silent a minute. Then he said:

 I always think one of the best moments in a crime or detective novel is when you realise after X number of pages you’re finally going to find out whodunit.

 On this blog, Crossing Examining Crime, I plan to mainly review crime fiction.
 As the quote above suggests, one of my favourite sub-genres of crime fiction is the Golden Age, but I also enjoy reading translated crime fiction.
 I will primarily be reviewing books, but occasionally I will comment on films, TV series and theatre productions.

 I write articles regularly for CADs (Crime and Detective Stories) magazine and have been published in Mystery Scene Magazine and Mystery Readers Journal.
-I also have an entry in the upcoming publication Sleuths, Private Eyes, and Policemen: An International Compendium of the 100 Greatest Literary Detectives, which came out in 2018 on Juanita Sheridan’s rather wonderful Lily Wu.
+I also have an entry in 100 Greatest Literary Detectives, which came out in 2018 on Juanita Sheridan’s rather wonderful Lily Wu.

 I’m really looking forward to hearing your views on crime fiction, so don’t be shy!